nishantshah977/learning-cpp/README.md

 The office is running a discount campaign: each group of 5 people is getting a discount, which is determined by the age of the youngest person in the group.
 You need to create a program that takes the ages of all 5 people as input and outputs the total price of the tickets.
 **Thanks to @virtualwiz1 for teaching "how to write this program using loop".**

+# Fourth

+You must set a PIN for your suitcase that contains 4 digits in the range of 0 to N.
+Write a program to take the N number as input, generate 4 random numbers from the range and print them sequentially, without spaces.